The dark moon has come,

 When the bell rang, I sat firm in my humiliation waiting for every last student to leave the class.
 When the teacher saw me sitting there, he came over to me and barked “what the hell are you still doing here?”
 I said, “you wouldn’t let me go to the bathroom, so now I’ve bled out onto everything.”
 He stepped back as if mortified.
 But not because he had just caused so much injury to the psyche of an adolescent girl.
 He stepped back in disgust and anger.
 He told me to get up.
 When I hesitated, he grabbed my elbow and pulled me towards him while barking again, “stand up.”
 When he saw the blood on the chair and on my pants, he said “you’re gonna clean this up this minute, before the next period (class) begins.”
 I was literally numb with humiliation and dissociated at this point.
 I started crying.
 He didn’t acknowledge my tears.
 He simply brought paper towels and green, lime colored cleaning fluid over to the seat, put them in my hands and walked back to his desk.
 He sat down and said nothing.
 He simply watched me like a hawk while I cleaned up the chair.
 I threw the paper towels away, put the cleaning fluid on his desk and walked out of the classroom with my backpack around my waist, trying not to be seen by the other students while I made my way to the bathroom.

 Menstrual blood is the nectar of life.
 It is so vital that its energy field looks like the energy field belonging to a holy elixir.
 Much more so than the blood that runs through the rest of the body.
 It is sacred.
 It is cradled directly in the Kundalini center of divine feminine.
 This is why it has often been used over time in medicines to heal people.
 Life is created with this blood.
 And so this blood amplifies any kind of creation, including artistic creations.
 Being able to see the sacred spiritual aspect of this blood, it kills me to ‘waste’ this blood.
 It feels somewhat sacrilegious to me to watch it be sucked down into the sewage system or to be thrown in a trashcan.
-So, this month I decided to do something about it.
-I bought myself a “diva cup”.
+So, most of us who feel this way, own a “diva cup”.
 A diva cup is a small, flexible cup you can insert so it creates a seal around the cervix.
 The menstrual blood flows into this cup and every so often you can remove it and make use of the blood that has been caught within.

 Plants can be revived by ‘yoni waters’ (period blood).
-And so, I decided to do my own experiment.
 I have a plant that did not get watered enough when I was on my last European tour.
 So, two days ago, I began nourishing it with yoni waters and now, just two days later, it is standing tall as if it has been injected with miracle fertilizer.
 I am so regretting not having taken before and after photos.

-Today, upon waking, I felt like my womb wanted to speak through its waters and so, I invited the essence of my womb to rise up through my whole body.
-I took out my diva cup, took a pencil and a paintbrush, and with no expectations about what would be drawn; I let my womb draw its very first ‘yoni painting’.
-It was both vulnerable and liberating.
-It spoke on the paper through sacred geometry etched in beautiful, rich scarlet.
-A tear rolled down my cheek as I drew it.
-I was setting some part of myself free from shame and humiliation.
+Today, upon waking, I took out my diva cup, took a pencil and a paintbrush, and with no expectations about what would be drawn; I drew a ‘yoni painting’.
+Doing a yoni painting is both vulnerable and liberating.
+What 'emerged' this time was sacred geometry etched in beautiful, rich scarlet.
+I wish that all women could at least try this once in order to set some part of themselves free from shame and humiliation.

-I must admit that a vulnerable part of me is taking a huge risk by showing this part of me to the world; this part of me that is both carnally human and divine.
-But to keep it secret is to distrust the world.
-To keep it secret is to perpetuate shame.
-To keep it secret is to disallow its expression.
-And as I said, I am done perpetuating abuse towards my femininity in this way.
+I am taking a huge risk by showing this part of me to the world; this part of me that is both vulnerably and carnally human and divine.
+But as I said, I am done perpetuating abuse towards femininity.
 Instead, I intend to lead a new wave of women into the world.
 A wave of women who are ready to re-claim what our grandmothers lost.
 I do so for all women, not just for myself.
-I do so to pave the way for the daughter I may have some day.
-I want this world to receive and cherish her.
 And so, I gift the vulnerability of my femininity to you today through this painting.
 Let it challenge and inspire both men and women alike, for the blood of the womb, created both of us.
 It created us with the intention that we would embrace each other; and by doing so, become one.